Analytic and exponentially localized brane-world Reissner-Nordstr\"{o}m-AdS solution: a top-down approach: Epilogue

 By considering the junction conditions, we have subsequently studied in detail the consistent embedding of our 3-brane into the bulk geometry we have constructed.
 We have demonstrated that no additional matter needs to be introduced on the brane by hand, and that the only energy content of our brane in the context of the five-dimensional theory is its constant , and positive self-energy or tension.
 In fact it is this quantity together with the five-dimensional gravitational constant that determine the warp parameter of the bulk metric---we note that the warp factor of the model has the exact same form as the one of the original Randall-Sundrum model, a feature which also ensures the localisation of gravity close to our brane.
 These two fundamental quantities determine also the effective four-dimensional gravitational constant on our brane as the study of the effective theory on the brane revealed.
 There, we showed that the combined effect of the five-dimensional geometry and the bulk matter leaves its imprint on the brane and supports the Reissner-Nordstr\"{o}m-(A)dS geometry that the four-dimensional observer sees.
-Let us, however, stress again that the charge appearing in the metric is a tidal charge rather than an electromagnetic one as it is sourced by the bulk, gravitational and gauge, fields.
+Let us, however, stress again that the charge appearing in the metric is a tidal charge, first employed in the brane construction of \cite{tidal}, rather than an electromagnetic one as it is sourced by the bulk, gravitational and gauge, fields.
+In this sense, our work provides the description of the bulk geometry which gives rise to the four-dimensional Reissner-Nordstr\"{o}m-type of background of \cite{tidal} and which was missing from that analysis.